Nicolas14m/programming-2/README.md

 # programming-2

-This work is the final project of the subject "Web Interface Design" of the career "Information Technology Analyst" at ORT University, Montevideo, Uruguay.
+This work is the final project of the subject "Programming 2" of the career "Information Technology Analyst" at ORT University, Montevideo, Uruguay.

 Made in December 2021